All vision jokes aside, it’s time to think forward and be looking with clarity into 2020.

 Ever wonder why?

 In my own research, especially for my Free time Bootcamp blog, it seems that resolutions are short-term, scarcity-based outcomes we think we can accomplish overnight without any background or support.
-After all, we’ve all lost weight or quick smoking or decided to eat healthier.
+After all, we’ve all lost weight or quit smoking or decided to eat healthier.
 And we’ve usually quit not long after we’ve started.

 As coaches, we have some insider information that can lead to our success and the success of our clients.
 Success comes from looking at our behaviors and making changes accordingly.
 That goes for us and for our clients.